The SUDC application is currently closed.

 • There are two tracks in the program: a basic SUDC licensure track and an advanced SUDC licensure track.
 Both levels require students to pass the appropriate licensing exam and complete the required supervised field hours.
 Contact the state of Utah's Division of Professional Licensing (DOPL) for more information.

-• The Substance Use Disorder Counselor (SUDC) license requires completion of UVU’s two semester SUDC program which includes a 200-hour internship.
-Students must also complete 60+ semester credit hours (SUDC courses count toward this credit total), among other licensing standards.
+• The Substance Use Disorder Counselor (SUDC) license requires completion of UVU’s two-semester SUDC program which includes a 200-hour internship.
+Students must also complete 60+ semester credit hours (SUDC courses do count toward this credit total), among other licensing standards.

-• The Advanced Substance Use Disorder Counselor (ASUDC) license requires completion of UVU’s three semester SUDC program which includes a 350-hour internship.
+• The Advanced Substance Use Disorder Counselor (ASUDC) license requires completion of UVU’s three-semester SUDC program, including a 350-hour internship.
 Students must also complete a bachelor's degree (in any major), among other licensing standards.

 • Prerequisites: